Zilliqa/delegated_staking/README.md

-# Liquid Staking
+# Delegated Staking

 This repo contains the contracts and scripts needed to activate a validator that users can stake ZIL with.
-When delegating stake, users receive a non-rebasing **liquid staking token** (LST) that anyone can send to the validator's delegation contract later on to withdraw the staked ZIL plus the corresponding share of the validator rewards.
+Currently, there are two variants of the contracts.
+When delegating stake to the liquid variant, users receive a non-rebasing **liquid staking token** (LST) that anyone can send to the validator's delegation contract later on to withdraw the staked ZIL plus the corresponding share of the validator rewards.
+When delegating stake to the non-liquid variant, the delegator can withdraw rewards.

 Install Foundry (https://book.getfoundry.sh/getting-started/installation) and the OpenZeppelin contracts before proceeding with the deployment:
 ```